trisharjani/R_codes/README.md

 [Click here to go to R script](https://github.com/trisharjani/R_codes/blob/master/Question2.R)

-### Motivation ####
+### Study Outline ####
 Using data from a longitudinal survey, well-being was measured on a 7-point scale at the end of each year.
 The data only focuses on those that got divorced during the survey as the analyis is looking to compare the impact of divorce on men versus women.
 500 observations were recorded.
 Years are coded relative to the divorce year where 0 represents the year of divorce, -1 represents 1 year before and +1 represents 1 year after.

 ### Steps of Analysis ####
 1. Set variables to be factor variables